v2-labs-frameworks/DJProgressHUD_OSX/README.md

 ##Setup
   1. Add DJProgressHUD to your application directory
   2. Ensure ARC is enabled on the project
-  3. Import the file you want to use
+  3. Import the control you want to use
-  4. Use the samples below to display
+  4. Refer to the samples below for possible display options

 ##Whats included:
   - DJProgressHUD: A class to show a popup view to the user displaying the current progress or an activity indicator.